SanTiwari07/AgroChain/README.md

 ---

-*This documentation represents a comprehensive analysis of the AgroChain project as of January 2024.
+*This documentation represents a comprehensive analysis of the KrishiSetu project as of January 2024.
 The system is actively deployed and operational at https://sih-agro-chain.web.app*